The French Press, also known as a coffee plunger, cafetiere or press pot has been around for over 100 years.

 - The freshness of the bean

-Why?
-Well, there is a whole lot of flavour wrapped up in each little coffee bean.
+Why are fresh beans important?
+There is a whole lot of flavour wrapped up in each of those little coffee beans!

 Once it is ground, everything changes, quickly.
 The coffee grounds oxidise, their aroma changes and the oils that give the coffee much of its flavour dry out and disappear.